Beloin/TWAMPCpp/README.md

 # Modus Operadis

 Following [Chapter 5][5] from [__RFC 5357__][1] will be the Controller(Client) and
-the Responder(Server), which will implement Session-Sender and Session Reflector respectively.
+the Responder(Utils), which will implement Session-Sender and Session Reflector respectively.

 - [ ] TWAMP-Control:
     - [ ] Connection Setup